-Hello and welcome to The Cuckoo Mama!
-I’m Caro, mama to Sam and Pepper pup, and wife to Hugh.
-I’m a stay at home mama, IVF warrior, ruler of the household and, like to think, all round good egg!
+Hello and welcome to The Cuckoo Mama.
+I’m Caro, mama to Sam and Pepper pup and wife to Hugh.
+I’m an IVF survivor, freelance writer and infertility advocate.